JoshGuarino/poketool/README.md

 - encounters - done for now
 - evolution - done for now
 - games - done for now
-- items - in progress
+- items - done for now
 - locations - in progress
 - machines - in progress
 - moves - in progress